knoxmcken/corebank/README.md

 # CoreBank: A Simple Banking Application with Core Features

 CoreBank is a simple banking application that allows users to perform basic banking functions such as account management, transfers, and balance inquiries.
-It is designed for use by customers of small banks and credit unions.

 ## Folders